kee5625/Trainer-Diagnostic-Interface-Backend/GatewayV2/README.md

 #Introduction
 This code is made to be used on an ESP32 chip to act as a gateway between a CAN bus with ECUs/Trainers that follow public CAN standards ISO 11898-1/ ISO 11898-2 and an STM32H750B-DK kit with touch screen display (UART).
 The gateway follows all public CAN standard requirements while the UART uses byte packed commands from the UART_COMMS_t in UART headers (byte = 1dddd110 d for data/command).

-#UART - TWAI interaction
-UART will listen until it receives a command which it will then go and queue up in the corresponding service via Set_TWAI_Serv() for the TWAI/CAN to complete.
-The rx thread will be blocked by a semaphore until the TWAI is finished.
-After TWAI is done a function which will carry out the mode/service until an exit condition is met (different per mode/service) will be called.
-After which the rx thread will return to listening for the next command.
-TX thread unblocked but controlled by RX thread.

-#TWAI - CAN interaction
-The TWAI/CAN on the Gateway will be controlled by a service thread which is given commands by UART.
-The service thread queues up actions for the transmit function which will request data from ECUs/ECMs.
-The rx thread is always listening and filtering out IDs that are not ECUs.
-This means that it is constantly running which could be changed to have it only run after a service has been set, that way external tools wounldn't cause accidental code to execute on the gateway.
-(See main read me for CAN break down).
+See general README.md for more information.

 #UART SPECS